top of page

 Built Environment Design, Cancer Prevention & Inequality

-Results from “Built environment design and cancer prevention through the lens of inequality”
+Results from: “Built environment design and cancer prevention through the lens of inequality”

-Koohsari MJ, Nakaya T, McCormack GR & Oka K
+Koohsari MJ, Nakaya T, McCormack GR, Oka K

 The built environment refers to the human-made spaces that people use in their day-to-day lives, including where they work, live and recreate (1).
 There is increased interest in the role of these spaces in the cancer prevention continuum and this interest extends beyond understanding the relationship between the built environment and cancer prevention at the individual-level (2).
 Additionally, the built environment can be considered relevant in explaining some inequalities in cancer, specifically that some socially disadvantaged population subgroups who are at greater risk of developing cancer may often have lesser access to health supportive environments.
 A recent interdisciplinary article* focused on the links between the built environment and cancer prevention strategies at the primary, secondary and tertiary level, and considered the impact the built environment may have on cancer inequalities.